notsag-dev/eg/README.md

 # toolz 🔨
 Reconnaissance tool that lists open source (free software preferred) tools to interact with well-know services and protocols.

+## Hacktoberfest
+This project was created in the context of Hacktoberfest 2020 so that many people can do small contributions to build its database together.

 ## Use
 To look for dns tools, run:
 ```